Title: Playtime Is Over

 Year: 2022

-Material: Archive for ‘Special Weapons and Tactic tools’ in the bathroom cabinet, 150 rolls of toilet paper
+Materials: Archive for ‘Special Weapons and Tactic tools’ in the bathroom cabinet, 150 rolls of toilet paper

 About: This art installation consists of a unique set of components to collect, install, and to be played with.

-Where: Blue Velvet Projects, Zürich
+Exhibition views from: Blue Velvet Projects, Zürich

 Title: STOMPING GROUNDS